 Ketsy Caraballo's work at Health Care Without Walls, as well as her own life experience, are examples of courage and conviction.
-Ketsy is one of a five-member bilingual team from Health Care Without Walls that works on the Bridges to Moms program, which serves pregnant women experiencing homelessness to address their housing, personal safety, transportation, and food security needs at all stages of pregnancy.
+Ketsy is one of a five-member bilingual team from Health Care Without Walls that works on the Bridges to Moms program, which serves women experiencing homelessness to address their housing, personal safety, transportation, and food security needs at all stages of pregnancy.
 Ketsy uses a holistic approach to supporting mothers in her care.
 She is skilled at helping mothers navigate complicated bureaucracies to secure public assistance and identifying signs of perinatal depression and other unsafe situations such as drug use, and intervening when necessary.

 Ketsy's own life has several parallels to those of her clients, which makes her a knowledgeable advocate on behalf of their health and safety during pregnancy.
-When she was 15, Ketsy was pregnant and experienced homelessness, receiving government assistance and living in shelters until she was able to secure public housing.
-Ketsy took advantage of resources available to her to advance her career built around serving others: she participated in the BU School of Public Health Resident Health Training Program, took a phlebotomy course at Roxbury Community College, and volunteered at the Boston VA Hospital.
+When she was 15, Ketsy was pregnant and experienced homelessness, living in shelters until she was able to secure public housing.
 Ketsy recognizes the multiple issues associated with her clients' lives, including intimate partner violence, substance abuse, child custody battles, and the impact of extreme poverty.
 She provides women with an invaluable resource: a staunch advocate who is committed to the hard work and patience it takes to reach their personal goals.
 Ketsy is a shining example of what is possible for her clients to achieve with the help of someone in their corner.
 "I live in public housing in a community where I work.
 I see my clients walking on the street near my house," she says.
-"At a certain point, the mothers I help become my family."
+"At a certain point, they're not just a client anymore.
+They're family.
+They all stick with me."